Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Methodology

 \subsubsection{Crossover}

-We chose two parents from the previous generation and combined their genetic information to generate new offspring for the next generation.
-However, we needed to use two different methods for the two parts of the chromosome.
-For the 1D vector, we did 1D-crossover, and for the 2D vector, we did 2D-crossover operations.
+To generate offspring for the next generation, two parent solutions are selected from the current population, and their genetic material is recombined using crossover operators.
+Since each solution consists of both one-dimensional and two-dimensional chromosome components, we employ separate crossover strategies tailored to each part.

-\textbf{One Dimensional Crossover:} From the various crossover techniques, we chose the \textit{Two-Point Crossover} method, a special case of \textit{N-Point Crossover}.
-At first, we selected two random points on the individual chromosomes and exchanged the genetic materials along these points.
-The common genes were removed from the offspring, and the dropped genes (if any) were appended at the back of the chromosomes (see Figure \ref{1d_cross}).
+\paragraph{One-Dimensional Crossover} For the 1D chromosome, we apply the \textit{Two-Point Crossover} method, a special case of the more general \textit{N-Point Crossover}.
+Two crossover points are randomly selected along the parent chromosomes, and the segments between these points are exchanged to form the offspring.
+To ensure solution validity, duplicate genes are removed, and any missing genes are appended to the end of the chromosome in the order they appear (see Figure~\ref{1D_cross}).

-\textbf{Two Dimensional Crossover:} For the 2D vector, we use the \textit{2D Substring Crossover} method.
-This involves row swap and column swap operations, which is a modified version of the 2D crossover introduced in the aircraft scheduling problem \citep{tsai2015two}.

-\textit{Row-wise operation:} Two random points are selected, and the entire row of the parents between these points is swapped.

-\textit{Column-wise operation:} The column-wise operation is performed on the selected rows using the \textit{Two-Point Crossover} method previously used for 1D vector crossover.

-Repeated items are removed, and any dropped-out items are appended to the offspring (see Figure \ref{2D_cross}).
+\paragraph{Two-Dimensional Crossover} For the two-dimensional solution representation, we adopt a \textit{2D Substring Crossover} strategy inspired by the aircraft gate assignment problem \citep{tsai2015two}.
+This operator performs both row-wise and column-wise genetic exchanges to generate diverse offspring while preserving structural feasibility.
+In the \textit{row-wise crossover}, two random rows are selected as boundaries, and the corresponding submatrices between these rows are exchanged between the parent solutions.
+Subsequently, a \textit{column-wise operation} is applied to the selected rows using the classical \textit{Two-Point Crossover} technique, commonly used for one-dimensional encodings.
+To maintain solution validity, duplicate entries are removed from the resulting offspring, and any missing elements are appended in a post-processing step.
+This ensures that all container assignments remain valid and no information is lost during recombination.
+An illustrative example of the 2D crossover mechanism is shown in Figure~\ref{2D_cross}.